Pet Adoptions Are Soaring: Aging Adults Are Finding Pet Love

 Understand The Science: Behind Pet Ownership and Aging Adults

-In a recent AARP article, Pet Ownership May Delay Cognitive Decline in Older Adults, the science behind the benefits of pet ownership in older adults was highlighted.
+There are so many benefits of pet adoption for aging adults, infarct in a recent AARP article, Pet Ownership May Delay Cognitive Decline in Older Adults, the science behind the benefits of pet ownership in older adults was highlighted.
 Studies show that pets help to de-stress and aid in following a healthier lifestyle.
 The article quotes caregiver Lori Maran, 60, as saying, “I definitely think having a pet makes a difference; anything that helps stimulate the brain is good — plus all the love you’re giving to that animal.”

 Knowing The Details: Choosing the Right Pet for Older Adults